h0tbird/coreseed/docs/docs/vagrant.md

 KATO_CODE_PATH='~/git/'
 ```

-#### Start and connect
+## Start and connect

+It is as simple as bringing up the VM and ssh into it:

 ```bash
 vagrant up
 vagrant ssh kato-1
 ```

-Congratulations, you have now deployed the infrastructure.
+Congratulations!
+You have now deployed the infrastructure.
 Go back to step 3 in the main [README](https://github.com/katosys/kato/blob/master/README.md#3-pre-flight-checklist) and run the pre-flight checklist.

-#### Manage /etc/hosts
+## Manage /etc/hosts

 This is optional but recommended.
-Edit your `/etc/hosts` so you don't have to wait for the public DNS to propagate (if you are using NS1).
+Edit your `/etc/hosts` so you don't have to wait for the public *DNS* to propagate (if you are using *NS1*).
 In *OSX* you can use [Gas Mask](http://clockwise.ee/):

 ![Gas Mask](https://raw.githubusercontent.com/katosys/kato/master/imgs/gasmask.png)